Recurrent Hernia

 Poor nutritional status.

-What Happens If Incisional Hernia is Untreated?
+What Happens If Recurrent Hernia is Untreated?

 Untreated recurrent hernias can have a negative impact on overall health by limiting physical activity and contributing to a decline in well-being.